 2.1.
 Was a specialist study conducted?
 YES NO 2.2.
 Provide the name and/or company who conducted the specialist study.
 Debbie Fordham of Upstream Consulting.
-Appendix G2.
+Appendix G2.1.
 2.3.
-2.3.
-Explain how the presence of watercourse(s) and/or wetlands on the property(ies) has influenced your proposed development.
-(Source: AQUATIC BIODIVERSITY IMPACT ASSESSMENT for the proposed DEVELOPMENT OF A RESIDENTIAL ESTATE ON REMAINDER OF PORTION 21 OF FARM 195 (PIETER KOEN TRUST), GEORGE, 3 February 2023, Prepared by Debbie Fordham - Upstream Consulting.)Appendix G2 A site assessment was conducted by Ms Fordham on the 30th of January 2023 to confirm desktop findings, gather additional information, and define the boundaries of the aquatic habitat.
+Explain how the presence of watercourse(s) and/or wetlands on the property(ies) has influenced your propodevelopment. ur proposed

+(Source: AQUATIC BIODIVERSITY IMPACT ASSESSMENT for the proposed DEVELOPMENT OF A RESIDENTIAL ESTATE ON REMAINDER OF PORTION 21 OF FARM 195 (PIETER KOEN TRUST), GEORGE, 3 February 2023, Prepared by Debbie Fordham - Upstream Consulting) Appendix G2.1

+A site assessment was conducted by Ms Fordham on the 30th of January 2023 to confirm desktop findings, gather additional information, and define the boundaries of the aquatic habitat.
 General observations were made with regards to the vegetation, fauna and current impacts.
-The identified observations were made with regards to the vegetation, fauna and current impacts.
 The identified aquatic ecosystems were classified in accordance with the 'National Wetland Classification System for Wetlands and other Aquatic Ecosystems in South Africa' (Ollis et al. 2013) and WET-Ecoservices (Kotze et al. 2009).